bufbuild/docs.buf.build/docs/bsr/remote-generation/tarball.md

 ### Full dependency tree plus Well-Known Types {#full-deps-wkt}

-The URL structure for downloading a generic registry tarball with [all Protobuf dependencies](../../bsr/overview.md#dependencies) plus the [Well-Known Types][wkt] is shown in the diagram below.
+The URL structure for downloading a tarball registry tarball with [all Protobuf dependencies](../../bsr/overview.md#dependencies) plus the [Well-Known Types][wkt] is shown in the diagram below.